-8. EOF(X) returns the value .TRUE. if the unit specified by its argument is at or past the end of file record; otherwise it returns .FALSE.
-The value of X must correspond to an open file, or to zero, which indicates the screen or keyboard device.
+8. EOF(I) returns the value.
+TRUE. if the unit specified by its argument is at or past the end of file record; otherwise it returns .FALSE.
+The value of X must correspond to an open file.
+EOF cannot refer to Unit 0 (the screen or keyboard).